rl-institut/offgridders/docs/Home.rst

 * Connection to a central electricity grid (optional: intermittent blackouts)
 * Contraints: supply shortage, renewable share, stability constraint

-A detailed description of all components defining an electricity system in Offgridders is provided in  `Github wiki: Definition of an electricity supply system <https://github.com/smartie2076/simulator_grid-connected_micro_grid/wiki/Definition-of-an-electricity-supply-system>`_.
+A detailed description of all components defining an electricity system in Offgridders is provided in **Definition of an electricity supply system** .
 Based on these components, exemplary electricity systems that can be simulated are:

 * Fossil-fuelled micro grid